IKEA: History

-In March 2022, IKEA announced the closing of all 17 stores in Russia, resulting from the 2022 Russian invasion of Ukraine, the first market in which they suspended business.
-However, Ingka also owns 14 shopping centers across Russia operating under its Mega brand.
-These will remain open.
-Due to the ongoing war and unimproved situation in Russia, IKEA said on 15 June that it would sell factories, close offices and reduce its work force.
-Later it became known that IKEA does not plan to sell its business, but expects to return to Russia within two years.
-About 700 people will continue to work for the company during this period.
+In March 2022, IKEA announced the closing of all 17 stores in Russia, resulting from the 2022 Russian invasion of Ukraine.
+Because of the ongoing war and unimproved situation in Russia, IKEA said on 15 June that it would sell factories, close offices and reduce its workforce.
+Later it became known that IKEA does not plan to sell its business but expected to return to Russia within two years.
 By October 2022, IKEA laid off about 10,000 Russian employees.
+In September 2023, the MEGA chain of 14 supermarkets, then owned by Ingka, was bought by the Russian Gazprombank.

-IKEA was hit hard by COVID-19 due to lockdown in various countries, like in the UK and Canada.
+IKEA was hit hard by COVID-19 because of lockdowns in various countries, like in the UK and Canada.
 Because demand had fallen, its annual catalogue ceased publication after 70 years in print.
-The prices of their products have risen significantly in 2022 due to rising costs and inflation.
-In April 2022, IKEA has shut down one of its stores in Guiyang when sales took a significant hit from the pandemic.
-Due to strict COVID-19 lockdowns in China, IKEA is considering closing another store in Shanghai by July 2022.
-IKEA is also facing stock shortages and shipping problems that may continue until the end of 2022.
+The prices of their products have risen significantly in 2022 because of rising costs and inflation.
+In April 2022, IKEA shut down one of its stores in Guiyang when sales took a significant hit from the pandemic.
+Because of strict COVID-19 lockdowns in China, IKEA closed another store in Shanghai by July 2022.

+On 10 August 2022, IKEA opened its first store in Chile, the first store in South America.
+Another store opened in Colombia in September 2023 in Bogotá, soon to be followed by a store in Peru.